 Chat with your new property manager

-Double-check that you have received all the necessary info, keys, and documents for your new home with your property manager.
-Complete your condition report and return it to your property manager within one week of moving in.
+Ensure you receive all necessary keys, documents, and information from your property manager.
+Complete and return your condition report within one week of moving in.

 Set up your utility connections